On the rates of convergence for learning with convolutional neural networks: Introduction

-In this paper, we take a step to close this gap by providing a new analysis on the approximation and learning capacities of CNNs.
+In this paper, we take a step to close this gap by providing new analysis on the approximation and learning capacities of CNNs.
 Specifically, we prove new bounds for the approximation of smooth functions by CNNs with certain constraint on the weights.
-We also derive bounds for the covering number of these networks.
+We also derive bounds for the covering numbers of these networks.
 Using the obtained bounds, we are able to establish convergence rates for CNNs in many learning problems.
 These rates are known to be minimax optimal in several settings.
-We summarize the our contributions in the following.
+We summarize our contributions in the following.

-\begin{enumerate}[label=\textnormal{(\arabic*)},parsep=0pt] \item We prove the bound $\cO(L^{-\alpha/d})$ for the approximation error of smooth functions with smoothness $\alpha<(d+3)/2$ by CNNs, where $d$ is the dimension and $L$ is the depth of CNNs.
-The main advantage of our result is that we have an explicit control on the network weights (through $\kappa(\theta)$ defined by (\ref{norm constraint})).
+\begin{enumerate}[label=\textnormal{(\arabic*)}] \item We prove the rates $\cO(L^{-\alpha/d})$ for the approximation of smooth functions with smoothness $\alpha<(d+3)/2$ by CNNs, where $d$ is the dimension and $L$ is the depth of CNNs.
+The main advantage of our result is that we have an explicit control on the network weights (through $\kappa(\theta)$ defined by (\ref{norm constraint}) below).
 It is proven that one can choose $\kappa(\theta)\le M$ with $M= \cO(L^{\frac{3d+3-2\alpha}{2d}})$ to ensure that the approximation rate $\cO(L^{-\alpha/d})$ holds.

-\item We provide a new framework to estimate the covering number of feed-forward neural networks.
+\item We provide a new framework to estimate the covering numbers of feed-forward neural networks.
 An application of this result gives the bound $\cO(L\log(LM/\epsilon))$ for the $\epsilon$-covering number of CNNs with depth $L$ and weight constraint $\kappa(\theta)\le M$.
 When $M$ grows at most polynomially on $L$, our bound is better than the general bound $\cO(L^2 \log(L/\epsilon))$ in the literature.

-\item For regression, we establish the minimax optimal rate for the least squares with CNNs, when the regression function is smooth.
+\item For regression, we establish the minimax optimal rate for the least squares regression with CNNs, when the regression function is smooth.

 \item For binary classification, we establish rates of convergence for CNN classifiers with hinge loss and logistic loss, under the Tsybakov noise condition (\ref{Tsybakov}).
 For the hinge loss, the obtained rate for the excess classification risk is minimax optimal.
 For the logistic loss, the obtained rate may not be optimal for the excess classification risk.
 But it is optimal for the excess logistic risk, at least in some situations. \end{enumerate}